 Top 6 Holiday Beers That Need to be on Your Bar’s List

-The month of November is behind us, signalling the end of Pumpkin Ales, wet-hopped IPAs, and Oktoberfest lagers dominating the shelves of your local craft beer stores.
-With the entrance of December comes a joyous, and cheery season filled with chilly weather, warm attire, rosy cheeks, jingle bells, and seasonal artisan craft beers of its own.
+Bring in the holiday cheer by serving up some holiday beers!
+The month of November is behind us, signaling the end of the Pumpkin Ales, wet-hopped IPAs, and Oktoberfest lagers that dominate the shelves of local craft beer stores.
+With the entrance of December comes a joyous, cheery season filled with chilly weather, warm attire, rosy cheeks, jingle bells and seasonal artisan craft beers of its own.

-- An iconic wintertime IPA that is essential to many craft beer lovers seasonal lineup, and will live up to its name at any holiday gathering or bar event!
+An iconic wintertime IPA that is essential to many craft beer lovers’ seasonal lineup.
+Hailing from Chico, CA this West Coast IPA is perfect for people who “hate winter.”
+Its citrus twist makes for an original, refreshing holiday flavor that is popular all over the country.
+This beer will live up to its name at any holiday gathering or bar event!

-Bar patrons love to see the inclusion of seasonal libations to your bar menu.
-For the Christmas, and craft beer loving community, a little Celebration Ale goes a long way.
-Bar loyalty is achieved through consistent delivery of what your customers want from your tap or bottle list.
+Bar patrons love to see seasonal libations like these all-star beers on your drink menu.
+For the Christmas, and craft-beer-loving community, a little Celebration Ale goes a long way.
+Consistent delivery of the taps and bottles your customers want helps build bar loyalty.
 A great way to keep track of what your customers demand is through marketing tools that track which beers are driving traffic through your doors.